Louie Mar Gangcuangco: Career

+In December 2011, Gangcuangco left his positions as faculty member of the San Beda College of Medicine (San Beda University) and the Ateneo School of Medicine and Public Health (Ateneo de Manila University) to pursue HIV research fellowship at the Nagasaki Institute of Tropical Medicine.

+Gangcuangco trained in Internal Medicine at Bridgeport Hospital in Bridgeport, Connecticut.
+In 2017, Gangcuangco was placed on one year of probation after being accused of fourth-degree sexual assault by a patient.
+The case led him to lose his position at Bridgeport Hospital, and upon expiration of his visa, Gangcuango returned to the Philippines under the Balik Scientist Program of the Philippine Department of Science and Technology.
+He then returned to Griffin Hospital in Connecticut and completed a Preventive Medicine residency program in 2020.

+After completing Preventive Medicine residency, Gangcuangco joined the University of Hawaii and served as the director of the Pacific AIDS Education and Training Center for Hawaii and US-affiliated Pacific Islands.
+Gangcuangco currently serves as Assistant Professor of Medicine at the Hawaii Center for AIDS.
+His research projects are focused on the cardio-metabolic complications of HIV and aging, neuro-cognitive dysfunction, and inflammation.
+He is also affiliated with the Queen's Medical Center.

+Gangcuangco currently serves as Assistant Professor of Medicine at the Hawaii Center for AIDS.
+His research projects are focused on the cardio-metabolic complications of HIV and aging, neuro-cognitive dysfunction, and inflammation.

+Dr Gangcuangco served as a guest editor for the journal Tropical Medicine and Infectious Diseases journal on the special issue of HIV Transmission and Control.
+He also serves as an Editorial Board member for the journal Therapeutic Advances in Infectious Diseases (Sage Publishing).

 Published books

+Orosa-Nakpil, Malate (2006)

-Gangcuangco's interests in infectious diseases inspired him at 18 years old, to write the novel, Orosa-Nakpil, Malate, which was published in March 2006.
-It is an anthropologic exposition of the mechanics of HIV transmission in the Philippine's gay district of Malate, Manila.
+Gangcuangco's interest in infectious diseases inspired him at 18 years old, to write the novel, Orosa-Nakpil, Malate, which was published in 2006.
+It is an anthropological exposition of the mechanics of HIV transmission in the Philippine gay district of Malate, Manila.

-Orosa-Nakpil is critically acclaimed for promoting HIV and AIDS awareness.
+Orosa-Nakpil, Malate is critically acclaimed for promoting HIV and AIDS awareness.
 It was featured in the talk show Sharon in June 2006, in an episode aired internationally through The Filipino Channel.
 In August 2006, Gangcuangco was awarded the Y Idol Award (Youth Idol Award) by Studio 23’s Y Speak.
 Later that month, the Sentro ng Wikang Filipino conferred a Sertipiko ng Pagpapahalaga for Orosa-Nakpil, Malate.

 Orosa-Nakpil, Malate became a National Book Store Best Seller in April 2007.
 It has been featured in several publications, including the Generation Pink Magazine’s The Great Escape Issue; The Flame: The Official Liberal Journal of the Humanities of the University of Santo Tomas; Icon Magazine’s Career Issue; The Manila Collegian, The Nightmare Before Christmas Issue; and The Philippine Star’s My Favorite Book, Sunday Lifestyle.